Michel Abboud

-Michel Abboud is an architect and artist based in New York.
+Michel Abboud (born December 21, 1977) is an architect and artist based in New York.
 He is the founding principal of SOMA Architects, an architectural firm established in 2004 in New York City.
-For his sculptures, paintings, and other art, he is represented by Opera Gallery.

 Abboud has won the AIA Gold Medal and the James Beard award in 2015, and is a two-time winner of the Architizer A+ award.

 In 2010, he was awarded the Park51 Islamic Cultural Center project, infamously dubbed the “Ground Zero Mosque”, with one journalist calling him ‘the most controversial architect the US has known'.
 The project was ultimately shelved in favor of 45 Park Place, a 665-foot condominium tower also designed by Abboud.